The Case for Wireless Apple CarPlay and Android Auto, Even if Rivian Doesn’t Want It

 Let’s be real.
 For a lot of drivers, phone projection isn’t just about familiarity.
 It’s about convenience.
 Being able to jump in your vehicle and immediately have your music, messages, and maps from your phone show up, wirelessly, is something that feels seamless and smart.
 And in 2025, it’s no longer a premium feature; it’s a baseline expectation.
 Even base trims of Hyundai and Kia EVs come with it.
 Heck, some golf carts support CarPlay now.

 The truth is, Rivian’s native apps work well until they don’t.
 Navigation can’t always match the precision or feature set of Google Maps or Waze.
-Spotify integration lacks access to personal libraries, playlists, or even basic search sometimes.
+Apple Music was something I was super excited for personally, but it rarely works.

 And here’s the kicker: this isn’t about throwing out Rivian’s UI.
 It’s about choice.
 Let users toggle it off if they don’t want it.
 Let them launch CarPlay in a separate “pane” if needed.
 Plenty of other manufacturers have figured out how to gracefully integrate it without it taking over the vehicle’s identity.